space-ros/docs/source/Tutorials/First-Time-Building.rst

   mkdir spaceros_ws
   cd spaceros_ws

-2 Bootstrap the earthly configuration file.
+2 Bootstrap the Earthly configuration file.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Configuration for earthly is stored in an ``Earthfile`` at the top level directory.
+Configuration for Earthly is stored in an ``Earthfile`` at the top level directory.
 If you inspect the contents, you'll find a file which looks like a hybrid of a ``Dockerfile``/``Containerfile`` and a ``Makefile``.
-It is not necessary to understand the contents of this file in order to complete this tutorial or use earthly for Space ROS development but you can read the `Earthfile reference <https://docs.earthly.dev/docs/earthfile>`__ if interested.
+It is not necessary to understand the contents of this file in order to complete this tutorial or use Earthly for Space ROS development but you can read the `Earthfile reference <https://docs.earthly.dev/docs/earthfile>`__ if interested.

 .. code-block:: console